DLR-SC/django-prov/docs/django_prov_configuration/entities.rst

 The W3C defines entities as follows: *An entity is a physical, digital, conceptual, or other kind of thing with some fixed aspects; entities may be real or imaginary.*

-You can declare which of your own models you want to track as an entity by using the ``"ENTITIES"`` section in the ``PROVENANCE`` dictionary of your Django app.
+You can declare which of your own models you want to track as an entity by using the ``"ENTITIES"`` section in the configuration dictionary of your Django app.
 The ``"ENTITIES"`` section has to be a dictionary.
 Each model that you want to track has to be a key in the dictionary.

 There are two different ways to track your models: